let's get started

 On Friday, we travel to the Alentejo, or more precisely the pseudo-steppes around Castro Verde.
 This is a completely different landscape from the Algarve, with very different bird species from the ones seen until now.

 In the morning, we spend some time in the Liga para a Proteção da Natureza (a partner conservation NGO) property, where we are able to see Lesser Kestrels and Rollers in spring and Great Bustards all year round.
 In the afternoon, we explore the area around Castro Verde, looking for more species such as Harriers, Kites or Vultures.

-Before returning to Cruzinha, we enjoy dinner in a local restaurant, as the Alentejo is well known in Portugal for its cuisine.
+Before returning to Cruzinha, we enjoy a snack at Castro Verde, as the Alentejo is well known in Portugal for its cuisine.
 It’s also a great opportunity to send the message that bird conservation can be good for the local economy.

-Saturday will start as usual with a delicious breakfast, before going to Silves.
+Saturday will start as usual with a delicious breakfast, before going to an area of ricefields near Estombar.
+There, we will explore the area, looking for Marsh Harrier, Glossy Ibis and Purple Swamphen.
+We will have lunch at Sitio das Fontes before heading to Silves.
 There, we will visit the castle, remain of the Moorish occupation of the Algarve, and the archaeological museum.
-We will have lunch in the hills surrounding the city.
-From there, it will be possible to have a look at the Iberian Lynx Breeding Centre (and maybe see Lynxes).

 On this last day of the trip, before going to the airport, we spend the morning visiting the West part of Ria Formosa, one of the protected wetlands of the Algarve.
 This is certainly one of the best places to see Little Bittern and Purple Swamphen, as well as terrapins, and in the winter the lagoons host a great variety of ducks.